 This rubric is meant to serve as a guide, not an absolute and inflexible structure for your paper and presentation.
-Depending on how you organize your paper, some of the points raised in the rubric may be covered in different parts of your paper.
+Depending on how you organize your paper, some of the points raised in the rubric may be covered in different parts of your project.
 There is purposeful overlap in some of the material included here.
-Just be sure that if something is mentioned in the rubric, you have considered it for your paper.
+Just be sure that if something is mentioned in the rubric, you have incorporated it in your project assignments.
 Please talk to me if you have any questions, including using the PsycINFO database through the library for finding empirical journal articles or for putting your paper into correct APA formatting and style.
 (If you do not know how to do these things, please ask!)
 Best wishes and have fun with your project! ©